The layer on layer principle

 Materials in your shell clothing

-There are pros and cons to both the classic anorak made from various cotton blends and modern shell garments with waterproof membranes.
+There are advantages and disadvantages to both the classic anorak made from cotton blends and modern shell garments with waterproof membranes.

 Tightly woven cotton or synthetic